Microsoft and Entra ID SSO with NetBird Self-Hosted

 Use Microsoft accounts for authentication with NetBird.
 This supports both personal Microsoft accounts and Microsoft Entra ID (formerly Azure AD) for work and school accounts.

-Add Microsoft as a connector to the embedded IdP.
-Choose the appropriate connector type based on your needs:
+Add Microsoft as an external IdP directly in the NetBird Management Dashboard.
+Choose the appropriate identity provider type based on your needs:

 |---|---|